Raphaël Géminiani: R. Géminiani bicycles

 Géminiani followed other prominent riders in licensing his name for a range of bicycles.
 He made himself a sponsor of his teams.
 There is uncertainty whether the frames were made by Mercier or another company in Saint-Étienne, Cizeron.
 It is possible that both made them.

 Sheldon Brown said of them: "A major bike of the French glory years.
 Many were rather unexciting, but be on the lookout for high-end examples from the early 60s with French component exotica.
 In prime (less than 57) sizes in nice condition top-end models with the right stuff could be worth $1,500 or more.
 The pedestrian models perhaps a few hundred at best.
 French bikes from the 50s and 60s are tricky stuff to understand and price.

 Views on the modern Tour

-The Tour should return to national teams, he believes.
+He believed the Tour should return to national teams.

 On the way modern riders compete, he said:

 Doping

-Géminiani has been outspoken about doping in cycling.
+Géminiani was outspoken about doping in cycling.
 He said in 1962:

 After the death of Tom Simpson during the Tour de France of 1967, when drugs were found in his body and the pockets of his race jersey, he criticised the doctor: